ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

     ```

 11. Now leave a blank line and add the following lines to the script to run the
     cpptraj program for all the replicas.
-This will read the topology and the
+This will read the topology `$TOP` and the
-    input files just generated, printing a log file for each analysis:
+    input files just generated `$INPUT*`, printing a log file for each analysis:
     ```
     # Execute cpptraj distance analysis #
     module load amber/18            # load amber program (and so cpptraj)